kobitoko/vgad-gamejam-18-03-2018/Readme.md

 ## Flirting In Broad Daylight

+Your typical dating sim game, or is it?

-Made for the VGAD Game Jam March 2018, the theme was "In Broad Daylight".
+Made for the VGAD Game Jam March 16–18 2018, the theme was "In Broad Daylight".
 This is a parody Game extending a Pop Team Epic gag.
+Created with Game Maker Studio 1.4.

 #### Credits:

 Music by Audionautix http://audionautix.com/index.php